Academic Year Housing License 2022-2023

 - Program House Activity Fees - Students assigned to themed residential houses agree to pay a nonrefundable activity fee for the academic year as follows: Akwe:kon, $70; Ecology House, $60; Holland International Living Center, $40; Just About Music, $70; Language House, $100; Latino Living Center, $65; Loving House, $30; Multicultural Living Learning Unit, $50; Risley Residential College, $100; Ujamaa Residential College, $50.

-- Meal Plan Requirements: Students living in Alice Cook House (Boldt Tower, Boldt Hall, North Baker Hall/Language House, Baker Tower, Cook House, Carl Becker House, Hans Bethe House (Bethe House and McFaddin Hall), William Keeton House, and Flora Rose House (Founders Hall, Lyon Hall, Mennen Hall, South Baker Hall, Rose House) are required to have the House Meal Plan designated specifically for the House System, and will be automatically enrolled.
-New students arriving in Fall 2021 are required to have the Universal Meal Plan designated specifically for new students and will be automatically enrolled in the plan.
+- Meal Plan Requirements: New students arriving in Fall 2022, second-year and new transfer students are required to have the Universal Meal Plan and will be automatically enrolled in the plan.
+Students living in Alice Cook House (Boldt Tower, Boldt Hall, North Baker Hall/Language House, Baker Tower, Cook House, Carl Becker House, Hans Bethe House (Bethe House and McFaddin Hall), William Keeton House, and Flora Rose House (Founders Hall, Lyon Hall, Mennen Hall, South Baker Hall, Rose House) are required to have the House Meal Plan designated specifically for the House System, and will be automatically enrolled.

 The Housing License is binding for the entire Term.
 The University may permit you to cancel your Housing License under the following circumstances: